DrYoussefTemraz/StartUpsHub/README.md

 Automatic update the schemas type via edit the package.json script and just type npm run typegen

-cashes the data and using server-only package
+cashes the data and using server-only package understanding partial pre rendering in next js in building the items details page